-The Company has a Stock Ownership and Retention Policy which is applicable to the NEOs as well as other officers and designated employees.
-The policy requires such covered employees, consistent with their responsibilities to the shareholders of the Company, to hold a significant equity interest in the Company.
+The Company has a Stock Ownership and Retention Policy which is applicable to the NEOs as well as certain other officers and designated employees and the directors.
+Regarding employees, the policy requires covered employees, consistent with their responsibilities to the shareholders of the Company, to hold a significant equity interest in the Company.
 The terms and conditions of the policy are routinely examined to ensure consistency with current market practices and external benchmarks and alignment between the interests of the employees covered by the policy and the interests of the Company's shareholders.
 The policy provides:

-- Until an employee meets their ownership minimum, an employee must retain fifty percent (50%) of the net shares acquired pursuant to the exercise of a SAR. - Once the minimum share ownership level is satisfied, the employee is expected to continue to satisfy such requirement for so long as he or she is subject to the policy. - Shares that count toward the minimum share ownership requirement include shares held directly and indirectly by the employee, including restricted stock granted under the Equity Plan.
-Shares underlying unexercised SARs and unearned performance shares are not counted. - Covered employees have approximately five years from the earliest date such employee is granted an option to acquire Company securities to achieve their minimum ownership requirement.
+- Until a covered employee meets his or her ownership minimum, a covered employee must retain 100% of the net shares acquired pursuant to the exercise of a SAR and all other shares directly or indirectly acquired by such covered employee. - Once the minimum share ownership level is satisfied, the covered employee is expected to continue to satisfy such requirement for so long as he or she is subject to the policy. - Shares that count toward the minimum share ownership requirement include shares held directly and indirectly by the covered employee, including restricted stock granted under the Equity Plan, and in the money vested (but unexercised) SARs.
+Shares underlying unearned performance shares are not counted. - Covered employees have approximately five years from the earliest date such employee is granted an option to acquire Company securities (in such applicable position) to achieve their minimum ownership requirement.